This section details the pipe/duct calculations and how each result is determined.

 Where:

-f = Friction factor (dimensionless, depends on pipe roughness and Reynolds number)
+f = Friction factor (dimensionless, depends on pipe roughness & Reynolds number)

 L = Length of the pipe (m or ft)